 AB 1353 – First Time Offender With an Excessive Blood Alcohol Concentration or a Refusal to Submit to a Chemical Test

-AB 1353 is yet another variation of a first time DUI offender program.
-A previously used six months AB 762 program was replaced by this program on September 20, 1995.
-In addition to all of the requirements that a six-month program has, this program has an additional 10 hours of group counseling and 9 additional individual counseling sessions making this program a 60 hours alcohol and drug education and counseling program.
+AB 1353 is yet another variation of a first-time DUI offender program.
+A previously used six-month AB 762 program was replaced by this program on September 20, 1995.
+In addition to all of the requirements that a six-month program has, this program has an additional 10 hours of group counseling and 9 additional individual counseling sessions making this program a 60-hour alcohol and drug education and counseling program.

 SB 38 – A MULTIPLE OFFENDER PROGRAM

 For anyone who has more than one DUI within ten years counting from the date of the offense to the date of the offense, the court, upon a conviction may order an 18-month program, also known as SB 38.
 SB 38 consists of 12 hours of alcohol and drug education, 52 hours of group counseling, 26 individual counseling sessions during the first 12 months of the program, and 6 one-hour community reentry monitoring sessions of one session per month during the last 6 months of the 18-month period.

 Los Angeles County is one of the few counties that offer a 30-month program.
 The 30-month program is discretionary with the courts and is an alternative sentence under a 3rd offense DUI sentencing scheme.
 The program requirements are 78 hours of group counseling, 12 hours of alcohol and drug education, 120-300 hours of community service, and close and regular individual interviews.